-The rising number of smart ETFs require a more active selection process.
-The Dollar and Krugerrand Custodial Certificates, the 4th Industrial Revolution, the Africa and emerging markets ETFs and even the quality ETF mean investors have to think about much more than TER when making an investment decision.
+The rising number of “smart” ETFs require a more active selection process.
+The Dollar and Krugerrand Custodial Certificates, the 4th Industrial Revolution ETF, the Africa and emerging markets ETFs and even factor-based and volatility-managed ETFs require thinking about much more than TER when making an investment decision.

 - Krugerrand Custodial Certificate (KCCGLD)

 - Dollar Custodial Certificate – 10 Year (DCCUSD)